-In all cases of exclusion, both fixed term and permanent, the school will comply with London Borough of Islington guidance on exclusion and report cases as required.
+In all cases the school will comply with London Borough of Islington guidance on exclusion and report cases as required.
 Parents can appeal against decisions made and this will be detailed to them in the letter which will always be sent out with an exclusion.